-Canada’s most populous city has an astonishing array of attractions and activities to enjoy, but none can quite compare to the sheer wonder that lies just 120km to the south.
+Canada’s most populous city has an astonishing array of attractions and activities to enjoy, but none can quite compare to the sheer wonder that lies just 120km to the south at Niagara Falls.

-Straddling the border of the United States and Canada, and connecting Lake Ontario with Lake Erie, is the turbulent Niagara River.
+Straddling the border of the United States and Canada, and connecting Lake Ontario with Lake Erie, is the turbulent Niagara River and Niagara Falls.

-A trip to these enormous cascades is a must-do on any Canada bucket list, and while simply standing on the boardwalks that wrap around the falls can be an exhilarating feeling, nothing compares to seeing the falls from the air.
+A trip to Niagara Falls is a must-do on any Canada bucket list, and while simply standing on the boardwalks that wrap around the falls can be an exhilarating feeling, nothing compares to seeing Niagara Falls from the air.

-Book yourself in for an incredible scenic flight by plane or helicopter for a birds-eye view of this natural splendour.
+Book yourself in for an incredible scenic flight by plane or helicopter for a birds-eye view of Niagara Falls.

 With tours running for 15-30 minutes it’s the perfect experience for people who want to tick off one of the great things in Canada while being short on time.

-On a clear day you’ll be able to see all the way back to Toronto and south into the United States, but changes are you won’t be able to take your eyes off the mist from Niagara as it churns below.
+On a clear day you’ll be able to see all the way back to Toronto and south into the United States, but chances are you won’t be able to take your eyes off the mist from Niagara Falls as it churns below.